 The fact that it was built on top of granite rock and is located in its geographical position is a testament to its initial military status.
 Indeed the name Alcazar is a term from the Arabic language that means palace or royal residence.
 Alcazar of Segovia, therefore, translates to a palace or a royal residence of Segovia.
 The fort hover has constantly changed residents from being used originally as a fortress, later to be used as a royal palace, seat of parliament, state prison, Artillery College and Military Academy.
-It is one of the most well-known palace-castles in Spain especially due its distinctive bow of a ship shape.
+It is one of the most well-known palace-castles in Spain especially due to its distinctive ship shaped bow.

 Frequently Asked Questions

 Where is the Castle of Segovia Located?

 The fort can be found in the old Spanish city of Segovia.
 It is a unique palace that is perched on the Guadarrama Mountains at the confluence of the Esrema and the Clamores rivers.

 When was the Castle of Segovia Built?
 Who Build It?

 Construction of the Alcazar officially started in the year 1120 just shortly after it was recaptured by the Emperor Alphonso VI.
 Works continued through the years until it was finally finished during the reign of emperor Alphonso VIII after which it served as his royal residence.